5G-MAG/rt-mbms-examples/flute-ffmpeg/README.md

 #### 4. Start the rt-wui

-See our [Wiki](https://github.com/5G-MAG/Documentation-and-Architecture/wiki/Webinterface) for details
+See the [documentation](https://github.com/5G-MAG/rt-wui) for details.

 #### Other players

 The streams can also be played outside of the rt-wui for instance in a plain dash.js or hls.js.